hstalker/hstalker.github.io/_pages/about.md

 my career was plagued by SIGBUSes, and the difficulty of debugging these issues left a lasting impression on me.

-I try to keep this blog minimal — One would hope this would encourage a person to write more often, but such is life!
+I try to keep this blog minimal in theme.

+I post a few categories of articles, including but not limited to:
+ * _Obvious Observations_, where I discuss the perhaps unexpected implications of something that is likely already obvious to most people.
+ * _Meanderings_, which is basically what I would class as a fairly lazy brain dump.
+These tend not to be too well proof-read or edited (intentionally so).
+ * Other miscellaneous posts which I would term "normal effort-posts".
+These should be considered more typical & expected blog content.

 # __About Me__